-Yes, UK Visas and Immigration has licensed The Open University to recruit and register non-EEA PhD students.
+Yes, UK Visas and Immigration (UKVI) has licensed The Open University to recruit and register non-UK PhD students.
 We’ll ask you for some information about your circumstances on your application form and at interview.
 We’ll also check your documents when you register.

 If you’re in the UK, or coming to the UK, on a dependants’ visa, we advise you to apply for a visa for yourself, to ensure you retain the right to remain in the UK for the duration of your study.

-Yes, within the rules set out by UK Visas and Immigration.
+Yes, within the rules set out by UK Visas and Immigration (UKVI).

 You’ll be encouraged to attend and present papers at conferences, as the ability to present your research and to receive constructive criticism are important skills to develop.

 We’ll provide a programme of training for the duration of your PhD studies in line with the Vitae framework.
-Additionally, you’ll receive training in developing discipline-based skills, and you’ll have access to the Graduate School Network website to support your training.
+Additionally, you’ll receive training in developing discipline-based skills, and you’ll have access to the Research Skills website to support your training.

 Professional Doctorate students are expected to have studied research methods at masters level.
-They have access to the Graduate School Network where there are additional training resources, and workshops are provided at the residential/day schools each year.
+They have access to a dedicated website where there are additional training resources, and workshops are provided at the residential/day schools each year.

 Full- and part-time research students are eligible to study for an additional OU taught course, only as part of research degree training, following approval from your supervisors and head of discipline.
 You may not study at any other University while you are registered as an Open University student.

-As an OU student, you’ll have the opportunity to engage with an exciting variety of social clubs and societies, including tai chi, amateur radio and salsa.
+As an OU student, you’ll have the opportunity to engage with an exciting variety of social clubs and societies, through the OU Club.